jrosell/ambhtmx.card3d/README.md

 2. Check the app on http://127.0.0.1:3000

-4. Stoping and removing the ambhtmx-card3d-container:
+4. Stoping and removing the container:

 ```
 docker container rm -f ambhtmx-card3d-container